bibickette/cpp_00/README.md

 1. Clone `cpp_00` in a folder first  : `git clone git@github.com:bibickette/cpp_00.git`
 2. Move into the repository : `cd cpp_00`
 3. Compile the module : `make`; this will compile all exercises contained in the module
-4. You can now move into each exercices and launch their own executables
+4. You can now move into each exercices and run the corresponding executable

 * * *
 *Project validation date : March 12, 2025*